tidepool-org/tidepool-org.github.io/_docs/tidepool-api/sharing.md

 Tidepool user data can be shared flexibly with groups of other Tidepool users.
 This document explains how to interact with the backend API to access those sharing functions.

-For other API endpoints, see the introductory [API walkthrough](/tidepool-api/index) .
+For other API endpoints, see the introductory [API walkthrough](/tidepool-api/index).
+This API documentation is open-source -- please help keep it up-to-date.

-## Groups
+## Overview

+A user's "groups" are the set of accounts for which the user has some permission.
 A better name for Groups would be "Permissions", but for historical reasons they're called groups.

-### Overview

-The "gatekeeper" project provides the mechanism by which Tidepool manages permissions between users.

-A user's "groups" are the set of accounts for which the user has some permission.

 The permissions currently available are: